Thank you for downloading Timing!

 After that, we'll dive a bit deeper to maximize the value you get out of the app.

-If you'd rather have a visual introduction to Timing, we have prepared this video tutorial for you:
+If you'd rather have a visual introduction to Timing, you can watch this video tutorial instead:

 If you are anything like me, you've probably tried quite a few time tracking solutions over the years.